ActiveRIS2403285/ActiveRIS/_pages/outreach.md

 </style>

 <div class="edu-activity">
-At UNL: Outreach activities that aim to broaden participation in computing include PI Nie's continued volunteering at a K-12after-school coding program in Lincoln, NE, to facilitate middle-school students’ learning of Python and basic radioknowledge.
+At UNL: Outreach activities that aim to broaden participation in computing include PI Nie's continued volunteering at a K-12 after-school coding program in Lincoln, NE, to facilitate middle-school students’ learning of Python and basic radioknowledge.
 PI Nie also started a partnership with Northeast Community College and Nebraska 4-H in
 Norfolk, NE (located inNortheast Nebraska in Madison County), on a youth coding program for rural Nebraska communities.
 PI Nie hosted “Big RedCamp - STEM Odyssey” in partnership with UNL Extension and Nebraska 4-H for 13 youth entering Grades 9–12 on June 13, 2025.
 The coding camp focused on fundamentals of wireless networking and radio communicationthrough Python coding using the micro:bit coding kit.